Silver Sisterhood: St. Bride's

-To raise money St. Bride's also sold handmade costumes and jewellery, and published books and magazines.
-One business venture they are well known for is creating eight text adventure video games.
-Although television was shunned, computer games were liked as they involved "concentration and commitment".
-The Secret of St. Bride's, a time travel adventure set in the school itself, was the first game they created, followed by The Snow Queen based on the Hans Christian Andersen fairy tale, The Very Big Cave Adventure, a parody of Colossal Cave Adventure that also includes sequences parodying Alice in Wonderland and Batman, Bugsy, set in Prohibition Chicago and starring a gangster rabbit, and Jack the Ripper, set in 1888 London and a mystical otherland.
-A departure from St. Bride's earlier light-hearted adventures, Jack the Ripper was the first video game to receive an "18" rating, mainly on the basis of illustrations supplied by CRL.
+To raise money, St. Bride's also sold handmade costumes and jewellery and published books and magazines.
+They also created eight text adventure video games.
+Although television was shunned, computer games were favored as they involved "concentration and commitment".
+The Secret of St. Bride's, a time travel adventure set in the school itself, was the first game they created, followed by The Snow Queen based on the Hans Christian Andersen fairy tale, The Very Big Cave Adventure, a parody of Colossal Cave Adventure that also includes sequences parodying Alice in Wonderland and Batman; Bugsy, set in Prohibition-era Chicago and starring a gangster rabbit; and Jack the Ripper, set in 1888 London and a mystical otherland.
+A departure from St. Bride's earlier light-hearted adventures, Jack the Ripper was the first video game to receive an "18" rating, mainly on the basis of illustrations supplied by the publisher, CRL.
 The examiner described the script as "more fairy tale than macabre horror".
 The final three games were more traditional fantasies and were released in 1991 by GI Games.

-The group left Burtonport in 1992, relocating to Oxford and then to London.
+The group left Burtonport in 1992, relocating to Oxford and then Whipps Cross in London.
 Far-right and antisemitic publications were found in the house after they left.
 This included a two-year correspondence with John Tyndall, then leader of the British National Party, who expressed his admiration for what the St. Bride's group were doing.
 One former member denied in an interview with The Daily Telegraph that they had far-right leanings.
+In addition to this, large quantities of sadomasochistic fetish magazines were found at the property, alongside "caning recommendation" forms which, according to The Sunday Telegraph, indicated regular beatings were occurring at St Bride's.

 Members of the community used numerous different pseudonyms throughout their time in Burtonport and afterwards, which created confusion among those writing about the group.